grahampugh/run-munki-run/README.md

 3. Install Munkitools on some clients.
 4. If you have access to DNS, create an alias to the Docker host named `munki.yourname.com` and add an alias (CNAME) of `munki`.
 You will then not need to configure Munki on the client.
 If you cannot create an alias, then set the ServerURL on the client with the following command:

    `sudo defaults write /Library/Preferences/ManagedInstalls.plist ServerURL http://my-docker-host:port/repo`

+5. To enable reporting, configure Sal, and push out the Sal preferences to the clients (e.g. in a package).

 You should only need to run `./RUN-ME-FIRST.sh` once, but it won't break things if you run it again.